 I do not see a difference between fashion and entrepreneurship because the fashion industry over decades has proven to be a very lucrative businesses.
 The principles are the same, high risk –high rewards.
 In order for design houses to be successful, they need to be underpinned by sound business principles.
 There has to be a business rationale even during the design processes.

-you aim to cater for with the Vanessa G fashion line?
+Which market do you aim to cater for with the Vanessa G fashion line?

 The Vanessa Gounden woman is someone who embraces the world in a freethinking and liberated manner; she is vibrant, independent and adventurous but appreciates the luxury and sophistication of art and beauty.
 She is conscious of the world around her but more importantly she is conscious of her own beauty and capabilities.

-the ideal city to open your overseas flagship store?
+Why was London the ideal city to open your overseas flagship store?